Napoli confirm €50m signing of Osimhen from Lille | Goal.com

 The striker, who scored 18 goals in 38 appearances for the Ligue 1 side in the 2019-20 season, moves to Naples in a deal reported to be worth €50 million (£45m/$59m).

-Osimhen had been linked with several top European clubs following his impressive goal scoring season, however he will appear in Serie A in the 2020-21 campaign.
+Osimhen had been linked with several top European clubs following his impressive goal scoring season, including Arsenal and Liverpool, however he will appear in Serie A in the 2020-21 campaign.

 The 10-cap international - who has scored four goals for his country - first moved to Europe in 2017 with Wolfsburg in the Bundesliga, before moving to Charleroi in Belgium, initially on loan and then in a permanent transfer.